r-dube/pickingflowers/uk.md

 # Failure in the U.K.

-Huawei made a concerted effort at establishing a partnership with the U.K. government and continue as a telecom equipment supplier.
+Huawei made a concerted effort to establish a partnership with the U.K. government and continue as a telecom equipment supplier.
-However, a combination of shoddy software, the U.S. ban on Huawei and a realization of the geopolitical consequences of allowing Huawei to participate in the 5G buildout sealed Huawei's fate in the U.K.
+However, a combination of shoddy software, the U.S. ban on Huawei, and a realization of the geopolitical consequences of allowing Huawei to participate in the 5G build-out sealed Huawei's fate in the U.K.
-The Chinese government's reaction validates that the U.K. decision makers were right to worry about their dependence on a Chinese company.
+The Chinese government's reaction validates that the U.K. decision-makers were right to worry about their dependence on a Chinese company.

 ## Mobile operators in the U.K.
-As of 2022, the U.K. has four major mobile operators: O2, EE, Vodafone and Three \[Wiki1].
+As of 2022, the U.K. has four major mobile operators: O2, E.E., Vodafone, and Three \[Wiki1].

-Back in 2020, O2 was the only operator that did not use Huawei equipment in its mobile network, relying on Nokia and Ericsson instead.
+In 2020, O2 was the only operator that did not use Huawei equipment in its mobile network, relying on Nokia and Ericsson instead.
-EE deployed equipment from Huawei, Nokia, and Ericsson Vodafone used Huawei, Ericsson, Nokia, and Cisco.
+E.E. deployed equipment from Huawei, Nokia, and Ericsson Vodafone used Huawei, Ericsson, Nokia, and Cisco.
 Three built its network with Huawei, Nokia, and Samsung
 \[LR2020\].

 ## Huawei's U.K. timeline
-- 2001: Huawei opens first office in the U.K. \[Huawei1\]
+- 2001: Huawei opens its first office in the U.K. \[Huawei1\]
-- November, 2010: Huawei Cyber Security Evaluation Centre (HCSEC) established in the U.K. to mitigate perceived risks arising from the involvement of Huawei in parts of the UK's critical infrastructure \[UK2020\]
+- November 2010: Huawei Cyber Security Evaluation Centre (HCSEC) was established in the U.K. to mitigate perceived risks arising from the involvement of Huawei in parts of the U.K.'s critical infrastructure \[UK2020\]
-- 2014: HCSEC Oversight Board established to provide annual assessment of HCSEC's capabilities and security of Huawei's products, independently from Huawei Headquarters in China \[HCSEC2020\]
+- 2014: HCSEC Oversight Board was established to provide an annual assessment of HCSEC's capabilities and security of Huawei's products, independently from Huawei Headquarters in China \[HCSEC2020\]
-- March 2015: HCSEC Oversight Board validates that HCSEC is able to operate independently from Huawei China's influence \[HCSEC2015\]
+- March 2015: HCSEC Oversight Board validates that HCSEC can operate independently from Huawei China's influence \[HCSEC2015\]
 - 2016, 2017: HCSEC Oversight Board reiterates HCSEC independence from Huawei China \[HCSEC2016\], \[HCSEC2017\]
-- July 2018: HCSEC Oversight Board identifies shortcomings in Huawei’s engineering practices; the Oversight Board provides (only) limited assurance that risks from Huawei to U.K.’s critical networks have been sufficiently mitigated \[HCSEC2018\]
+- July 2018: HCSEC Oversight Board identifies shortcomings in Huawei's engineering practices; the Oversight Board provides (only) limited assurance that risks from Huawei to U.K.'s critical networks have been sufficiently mitigated \[HCSEC2018\]
 - January 2019: U.S. Department of Justice files criminal charges against Huawei in the U.S. \[CNET2019\]
 - March 2019: The HCSEC Oversight Board continues to be able to provide only limited assurance that the long-term security risks can be managed in the Huawei equipment currently deployed in the U.K.; No material progress has been made on the security issues raised in the HCSEC 2018 report; \[HCSEC2019\]
-- April 2019: U.K. government considers disallowing Huawei equipment from mobile operator's 5G "core", but allowing Huawei equipment at the edge of these networks \[FW2019\]
+- April 2019: U.K. government considers disallowing Huawei equipment from mobile operator's 5G "core," but allowing Huawei equipment at the edge of these networks \[FW2019\]
-- May 2019: U.S. govenment prohibits transactions between Huawei and other U.S. entities on National Security grounds using an executive order; order effects Huawei hardware component and operating system suppliers \[CNET2019-2\]
+- May 2019: U.S. government prohibits transactions between Huawei and other U.S. entities on National Security grounds using an executive order; order affects Huawei hardware component and operating system suppliers \[CNET2019-2\]
 - July 2019: U.K. government delays decision on Huawei's participation in 5G networks on account of U.S. ban on component sales to Huawei and pending change in U.K. prime ministership \[Guardian2019\]
-- January 2020: U.K. government allows Huawei to participate in 5G network buildout (at the edge) but caps Huawei market share at 35% for all four major mobile operators; Howevever, U.K. government also declares Huawei a high-risk vendor
+- January 2020: U.K. government allows Huawei to participate in 5G network build-out (at the edge) but caps Huawei market share at 35% for all four major mobile operators; However, the U.K. government also declares Huawei, a high-risk vendor
 - March 2020: New U.S. law prohibits U.S. based rural carriers from using Huawei equipment \[CNET2020\]
 - May 2020: U.S. government extends 2019 executive order restricting transactions with Huawei by another year \[CNET2020-2\]
 - July 2020: U.K. government reverses decision on Huawei; disallows Huawei from mobile operators' 5G networks quoting the impact of U.S. restrictions on Huawei's stability as vendor \[Guardian2020-2\]